-Chelsea FC Women manager Emma Hayes will take charge of the team for the 200th time when we host Bristol City Women at Kingsmeadow on Sunday, a game that can be watched live on The 5th Stand app.
+Chelsea FC Women manager Emma Hayes will take charge of the team for the 200th time when we host Bristol City Women at Kingsmeadow on Sunday.

 Hayes has been at the club since 2012, guiding the Blues to a first major trophy in 2015 when we lifted the Women’s FA Cup at Wembley, before completing a historic double as we went on to win the Women’s Super League title.